-As at September 2015, these are the companies that manufacture and market silicon for the networking market.
+As of September 2015, these are the companies that manufacture and market silicon for the networking market.
 Sold as individual components, these silicon chips are the CPUs of networking performing the actual packet forwarding.

-The rise of merchant silicon is due to adoption of the “Foundry Model” for cheap manufacture and is described on Wikipedia
+The rise of merchant silicon is due to adoption of the “Foundry Model” for cheap manufacture and is described on Wikipedia.

 Broadcom has a wide range of silicon for network switching specifically.
 More generally, Broadcom is a silicon chip design and sales company.
-Unlike Cisco, its does not make network hardware or software except as needed to support the sales of silicon chips.
+Unlike Cisco, it does not make network hardware or software except as needed to support the sales of silicon chips.

-Product Families: StrataDNX, StrataXGS.
+Product Families: StrataXGS, StrataDNX.

 StrataXGS Family – Trident, Trident II and Tomahawk.